cmendl/tensornetwork.org/src/software/index.md

   Like many quantum chemistry packages, it can be used by reading parameters and instructions from a formatted input file.

+* <a href="https://github.com/qc-tum/chemtensor">chemtensor</a> (Python/C)<br/>
+  **chemtensor** is an efficient C implementation of tensor network algorithms for chemical systems, offering a Python 3 interface for more straightforward accessibility.
+  It features the DMRG algorithm, representing molecular Hamiltonians as MPOs, general MPO construction from a list of operator chains, built-in block-sparse tensors for abelian symmetries, and gradient computation with respect to MPO parameters.
+  Support for non-abelian SU(2) symmetry and tree tensor networks is under development.

 * <a href="http://solomon2.web.engr.illinois.edu/ctf/">Cyclops Tensor Framework</a> (C++)<br/>
   This library provides automatic parallelization of operations on multidimensional (sparse) arrays.
 Cyclops supports general tensor sparsity, so it is